xelatihy/yocto-gl/docs/yocto/yocto_trace.md

 applications that need it.
 In this modality, you have to manage all state manually.

-Yocto/Trace internally uses a `bvh_scene` BVH for ray-scene intersection, a `trace_lights` objects to store lighting information, and a `trace_state` object to tracks the rendering process and contains all data needed to perform progressive computation.
+Yocto/Trace internally uses a `bvh_data` BVH for ray-scene intersection, a `trace_lights` objects to store lighting information, and a `trace_state` object to tracks the rendering process and contains all data needed to perform progressive computation.
 Each object need to be initialized separately.